-- v.
-Information obtained during BSASP's in-home visit with the Applicant, the Applicant's representative, as appropriate, and any family members or others the Applicant may request. - 3. a.
-The CAO will determine whether the Applicant is eligible for Medical Assistance. - b.
-If the CAO determines that the Applicant is not eligible for Medical Assistance, the CAO will provide written notice to the Applicant that the Applicant is not eligible for Medical Assistance. - 4.
-If BSASP determines that the Applicant appears to be eligible for ACAP and the CAO determines that the Applicant is eligible for Medical Assistance, BSASP will refer the information it has on the Applicant to the Contractor and notify the Contractor if it wants to participate in the comprehensive in-home assessment. - 5. a.
-Upon receipt of the Applicant's referral from BSASP, the Contractor must contact the Applicant by the next business day to schedule an appointment with the Applicant and the Applicant's representative, as appropriate, and any family member or others as the Applicant may request, and BSASP, if BSASP has notified the Contractor that it will be participating, to conduct a comprehensive in-home assessment, meet and observe the Applicant and his or her family in the home environment, and complete the SIB-R and the Quality of Life Questionnaire. - b.
-After completing the comprehensive in-home assessment the Contractor must determine if the Applicant: - Does not exhibit levels of extremely problematic behaviors that would present a danger to self or others (such as suicidal or homicidal ideation, stalking, pedophilia, physical assaults, selfmutilations, bomb or fire threats) or threat to property; - ii.
-Resides in the Service Area;
+- a.
+If BSASP determines that the Applicant appears to be functionally eligible for ACAP, and the CAO determines that the Applicant is financially eligible for Medical Assistance, BSASP will refer the information it has on the Applicant to the Contractor and notify the Contractor if it wants to participate in the comprehensive in-home assessment. - b.
+Upon receipt of the Applicant's referral from BSASP, the Contractor must contact the Applicant by the next business day to schedule an appointment with the Applicant and the Applicant's representative, as appropriate, and any family member or others as the Applicant may request, and BSASP, if BSASP has notified the Contractor that it will be participating, to conduct a comprehensive in-home assessment, meet and observe the Applicant and his or her family in the home environment, and complete the assessments prescribed by BSASP.

-- iii.
+- c.
+After completing the comprehensive in-home assessment the Contractor must confirm that the Applicant: - i.
+Does not exhibit levels of extremely problematic behaviors that would present a danger to self or others (such as suicidal or homicidal ideation, stalking, pedophilia, physical assaults, self-mutilations, bomb or fire threats) or threat to property; - ii.
+Resides in the Service Area; - iii.
 Is willing to disenroll from a Medical Assistance MCO, if enrolled; - iv.
 Is willing to disenroll from the HIPP Program, if enrolled; - v.
 Is willing to enroll in the Contractor's Plan; and - vi.
-Has a diagnosis of ASD. - The Contractor must notify BSASP of its c. recommendation to approve or deny enrollment as soon as the eligibility determination is made but no later than fifteen (15) days after the comprehensive in-home assessment.
+Has a diagnosis of ASD. - 5.
+Contractor's Recommendation to Approve or Deny Enrollment

+The Contractor must notify BSASP of its recommendation to approve or deny enrollment no later than fifteen (15) days after the comprehensive in-home assessment to confirm program eligibility.
 This time requirement may be extended for circumstances beyond the Contractor's control with prior approval from BSASP.
 The Contractor must submit a written report describing the basis for the recommendation; the information, documentation, screenings and evaluations or assessments used to make the decision; and names and disciplines of those involved in the decision to BSASP at the time it recommends enrollment or within seven (7) days of making the recommendation to deny enrollment.
-The Contractor must maintain all supporting documentation related to the denial according to Article VII. - 6.
-If the Contractor recommends enrollment, BSASP will notify the Contractor of its decision to approve or disapprove the recommendation within three (3) business days of receipt of the recommendation. - 7.
-If the Contractor recommends that enrollment be denied, BSASP will notify the Contractor of its decision to approve or disapprove the recommendation within seven (7) days of receipt of the Contractor's written report. - 8.
-The Contractor must notify the Applicant if the Applicant is eligible to enroll in ACAP. - 9.
-If BSASP determines that the Applicant is ineligible for ACAP,
+The Contractor must maintain all supporting documentation related to the denial according to Article VII.

+a.
+If the Contractor recommends enrollment, BSASP will notify the Contractor of its decision to approve or disapprove the recommendation within three (3) business days of receipt of the recommendation.